 Art in San Francisco, Spring 2016

 As I fly out of our tiny one-gate airport in Trinidad, California, I must always connect with international flights at the San Francisco airport.
-At these times I often arrange try to spend at least 24 hours with a friend to explore culture.
+At these times I often arrange try to spend at least 24 hours with a friend to explore culture (and be sure to make the international flight!).
+During this visit we saw an inspiring special exhibit of Pierre Bonnard at the Legion of Honor.

 INSPIRED!

-This gave me the courage to try new media, water color rather than oils, for the cover of my latest book on teaching chess the Montessori way.
+This gave me the courage to try new media, water color rather than oils, for the cover of my next book on teaching chess the Montessori way.
 No Checkmate, Montessori Chess Lessons for Age 3-90+.
-This pictures shows a watercolor, in progress, of one of our grandchildren playing chess during a visit with the grandparents
+This pictures shows a watercolor, in progress, of one of our grandchildren playing chess during a visit with the grandparents.
+CLICK: No Checkmate

 BALMY ALLEY MURALS